Hemp Plastic Is Not Sturdy Enough nor Green Enough to Save Us From This Plastic Problem

 Biodegradable plastics will only fully decompose in appropriate settings, with the appropriate amount of pressure.
 Unfortunately, the ocean isn’t one of those settings.
 Jacqueline McGlade, chief scientist at the UN Environment Programme, explains, “It’s well-intentioned, but wrong.
 A lot of plastics labeled biodegradable, like shopping bags, will only break down in temperatures of 50C and that is not the ocean.
 They are also not buoyant, so they’re going to sink, so they’re not going to be exposed to UV and break down.”

-While swallowing hemp plastics may be safer than swallowing petroleum plastics, marine animals still will be in danger when faced with these products.
-And McGlade added that there were other issues when biodegradable materials are added to plastic to attempt to make them more eco-friendly: “When you start adding all of that, when it becomes waste, they [the additives] become the enemy of the environment.”
+Swallowing hemp plastics may be safer than swallowing petroleum plastics.
+However, marine animals will still be in danger with these products.
+And McGlade added that there were other issues that arise from the addition of biodegradable materials to plastic when trying to make them more eco-friendly: “When you start adding all of that, when it becomes waste, they (the additives) become the enemy of the environment.”

-McGlade, and other experts, have argued the material out of which plastic is made isn’t the largest issue – our use of plastics in general is.
+McGlade, and other experts, argue that the material out of which plastic originates isn’t the largest issue.
+Our general mass use of plastics is.

 As we work on this massive cultural shift, more eco-friendly additives, like hemp, that won’t automatically end up in landfills, may be a positive way to reduce the extravagant fossil fuel emissions that accompany plastic production.